olibclarke/coot-trimmings/README.md

 NEW "L": Set contour level of scrollable map in sigma by entering a new value.

-NEW "Y": Cycle backbone torsions of terminal residue.
+NEW "Y"/"T": Cycle phi/psi angles of terminal residue.
 Useful when manually buiulding in conjunction with "y"

 "M": Mutate active residue by entered single letter code (case-insensitive).